Alexander Allain: The Freedom to Read Foundation and the American Library Association

-Other works, achievements and involvements
+Other works, achievements and awards

 Library trustees, along with intellectual freedom, were another area of Allain’s interest and expertise.
-Some of his publications in this area include, “Trustees & Censorship,” The Library Trustee: a Practical Guidebook, 1964; “Public Library Governing Bodies & Intellectual Freedom”, Library Trends, July 1970; and “The First & Fourteenth Amendment as They Support Libraries, Librarians, Library Systems & Library Development”, Illinois Libraries, January 1974.
+Some of his publications in this area include, “Trustees & Censorship,” in The Library Trustee: a Practical Guidebook, 1964; “Public Library Governing Bodies & Intellectual Freedom”, Library Trends, July 1970; and “The First & Fourteenth Amendment as They Support Libraries, Librarians, Library Systems & Library Development,” Illinois Libraries, January 1974.